stormalf/chibicc/README.md

 ## release notes

 1.0.22.5        Improvement: diagnose overflow in integer constant expression #96  from @pmor13.
+Fixing issue with old C style (K&R) when parameters order don't correspond to parameter definition.
+Adding \__LINE__ in parse.c in all error_tok messages.

 ## old release notes